Curio-org/Curio/README.md

 - `Go on our watch page and click on the 'Get Translated Audio' button.`
 - `Then play the youtube video with the translated audio.`

-# Answers for MVP & Mid Stage remarks

-- Yes multiple people can translate, we will further take language name as user input to differentiate between those translated audios.
-- We were working on that button at the time of mid MVP submission.
-Now all the buttons are working and explained in the demo.
-- We are not checking at the time of recording that whether the video was previously recorded or not.
-We will be manually selecting the audio to save with the video.

-# Future work after the hackathon

-- We will save multiple audios for a single video and give option to the user to decide which audio he/she wants to play.
-- For re recording we will generate a mail using `Twilio API` which will be directed towards us.
-Then we will decide maually whether to re-record that audio or not.